Eric Ambel: Later life

-Ambel has been producing records for many artists including Kasey Anderson, The Travelling Band, Mark McKay and the Bottle Rockets while playing gigs with the Roscoe Trio and playing guitar for Mike Ferrio's band Tandy.
+Ambel has been producing records for many artists including Kasey Anderson, The Travelling Band, Mark McKay, and the Bottle Rockets while playing gigs with the Roscoe Trio and playing guitar for Mike Ferrio's band Tandy.

-In 2008 New West Records released the Steve Earle Live From Austin, TX from the Austin City Limits November 12, 2000 show featuring Eric as a member of the Dukes.
+In 2008 New West Records released Steve Earle's Live From Austin, TX from the Austin City Limits on November 12, 2000, featuring Eric as a member of the Dukes.

 In 2009 The Bottle Rockets Ambel produced Lean Forward was released by Bloodshot Records.
 Ambel also began work on his Gringoman recordings which find him playing all the instruments and doing most of the recording in his home studio Lily’s Terrace in the East Village.

 In 2010 the Del-Lords released the Ambel produced Under Construction EP.
 The recent reissues of their records had brought them back together.
-After a couple undercover warm-up gigs in the North East the band played their first tour in 20 years in Spain.
+After a couple of undercover warm-up gigs in the North East, the band played their first tour in 20 years in Spain.
 Back in NYC Ambel began work on Chris Barron’s next solo record and albums from Ben Hall from Nashville and the Tallboys of Kentucky."

-Awards & Contribution

-Currently

-In the past ten years Eric has been involved with producing records and playing with bands in New York City.

-As a member of Yayhoos with Dan Baird, Keith Christopher and Terry Anderson, the band put out the record “Put The Hammer Down” in 2006.
+As a member of The Yayhoos with Dan Baird, Keith Christopher, and Terry Anderson, the band put out the record “Put The Hammer Down” in 2006.
 In the 1980s Del-Lords reformed and put out a record titled “Elvis Club” in 2013.
 After 11 years, Eric put out his first solo record titled “Lakeside” after a bar he co-owned.
 He also runs Cowboy Technical Services, a recording studio, with Tim Hatfield.